Shivanikanodia/Attrition-Prediction-Mlflow-and-GenAI/README.md

-### End-to-End Employee Attrition Prediction Pipeline on Databricks (MLflow, Unity Catalog, SHAP, GenAI)
+### End-to-End Employee Attrition Prediction Pipeline on Databricks (MLflow, Unity Catalog and GenAI)

 Attrition and Turnover Rate refers to the rate at which employees leave a company.
 Employee turnover is a costly problem for organizations.
 The cost of replacing an employee can be quite large, and a study found that companies typically pay about one-fifth of an employee's salary to replace them.